MattCloward/Download-Nebula-Reports-Automatically/README.md

 2. **Tutorials for free access to their "Gene Analysis" and "Genome Browser" tools.**
 3. **More resources to come...**

-I hope these tutorials help you decide not to make the switch to Complete Genomics.
+I hope these tutorials help you decide not to make the switch to DNA Complete.
 Feel free to ask me any questions by opening an issue on this repository, or emailing me at mattcloward@gmail.com

 ## 1. Auto download Nebula Genomics reports
 If you only want the percentile results for your reports (minimum results), scroll to the bottom of the page until no new reports appear, then right-click, click save-as, then save it as an mhtml file.
 You can follow these steps to download your traits and microbiome data as well.